freddiejbawden/notes/exc/intro-and-mapreduce1.md

 * When a map completes that has already finished, we throw away the result

-* When a reduce finishes, it writes to the output file with a remane call, this is an inheriently atomic call; meaning that only one reduction task can write at a time.
+* When a reduce finishes, it writes to the output file with a rename call, this is an inheriently atomic call; meaning that only one reduction task can write at a time.

 #### Non-Deterministic Map and Reduce Functions